-Holiday season stress at small businesses is more intense than usual this year as pandemic-driven staff shortages and supply chain disruptions continue.
+Holiday season stress at small businesses is more intense than usual this year.
 With so much out of their control, company owners have to find ways to keep their anxiety in check.

 Coping strategies vary, but some owners say fine-tuning their operations or merchandise eases some of their concerns.
 Self-care and downtime with families are also stress busters.
 And keeping a realistic outlook about what they can and can’t control gives owners peace as well.
 For those who are worried about the season ahead, there are ways to manage your mindset – and help your business get through tough times.

-1. Minimize the impact of the supply chain bottleneck.
+1. Minimize the impact of the supply chain and tariffs.

-Small business owners who develop a strategy to deal with the ongoing supply chain problems are more likely to have an easier time, not only during the holidays but also into the next year.
+Small business owners who develop and prioritize a supply chain management strategy are more likely to have an easier time, not only during the holidays but also into the next year.
+Anyone who sources materials and products from abroad knows that tariffs are impacting buyers and sellers alike.

-Many business owners still don’t know if they’ll get manufacturing components or merchandise in time for the holidays; dozens of container ships are anchored off the West Coast while ports are overwhelmed.
+Many business owners still don’t know if they’ll get manufacturing components or merchandise in time for the holidays – and not without paying substantially more for it.
 Alex Willen relieved some of his stress by getting products shipped from China months ago.
+If you didn’t plan ahead this year like Alex, be sure to put this in your plans for next year.

 “The good news is that everything I ordered for the holiday season has either arrived or is slated to arrive before Black Friday/Cyber Monday,” says Willen, owner of San Diego-based Cooper’s Treats, which makes and sells dog treat mixes and molds.